Ardhanari/stationery/README.md

 - Handles separate apps for different parts of the website:

-- User authentication and data (including shipping address)
+- User authentication and data (including a shipping address)

 - Orders placed in the shop